tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Epic Feat

-You gain the Cleric’s Resurrection spell (Core Book p.
-100) as a bonus spell.
+You gain the Cleric’s Resurrection spell as a bonus spell.
 You are subject to the same restrictions as a cleric.

 #### Revitalize